The Charlton Society’s stated mission is the “conservation and improvement of Charlton”.

 The group meets regularly and reports back its recommendations to the Society’s main committee.
 It also keeps our members informed about major developments through the Society’s monthly talks, always encouraging Charlton residents to become more involved.

-Once the Charlton Society has formed its views, it will often write to Greenwich Council suggesting improvements that might be made to the application, or we may object to it altogether.
+Once Charlton Society has formed its views, through discussions with its members, the two above groups and in committee meetings it may write to Greenwich Council Planning board suggesting improvements that might be made to an application, or we may object to it altogether.

 The Charlton Society does not comment on private planning applications, apart from very unusual circumstances where they might impact on the wider community.